Alcibiades-Capital/quay/README.md

 Developers will need rust and docker to work on this project.
 Docker is used to host a local instance  of the postgres database to execute tests against.
-To setup a local database, run: `./scripts/init_db.sh`.
+To set up a local database, run: `./scripts/init_db.sh`.

 #### Building the project